yustinTR/StoryBlend/README.md

     npm run dev/build

 This command will process your CSS files following the BEM methodology, ensuring modularity and maintainability.

+<h2>Create theme</h2>

+To create a custom theme from this bases you can run the command ``` composer create-theme <themename> ``` from the StoryBlend folder.
+This will create the theme in the themes/custom folder.
+The <themename> argument is optional.
+When omitted the theme will be called StoryBlend.

 <h2>BEM Methodology</h2>

 The CSS in StoryBlend is written following the BEM (Block Element Modifier) methodology.
 BEM is a naming convention that helps create clear and maintainable code.
 Here's a brief overview: